 The College is committed to providing the entry point for students to the City University of New York, and as an important member of the CUNY Community, it remains in regular contact with the Central Office and sister institutions.
-The BCC Mission, Vision, and Strategic Goals and Objectives all directly align with CUNY's Mission and Strategic Plan.

-In addition, several departments on campus are in regular communication and collaboration with members of our local community who bring the interests and perspectives of external constituencies to our goal setting.
-These departments include:
+The BCC mission, vision, and strategic goals and objectives all directly align with CUNY's mission and strategic plan.
+In addition, several units on campus are in regular communication and collaboration with members of our local community who bring the interests and perspectives of external constituencies to our goal setting.
+These include:

-- Academic departments that engage with local advisory boards (for A.A.S. programs), senior colleges with articulation agreements, and local business and industry members; - A Workforce Development and Continuing Education Department that works in close collaboration with local business and industry members; and - Advancement, Communications and External Relations Division, which is the bridge between Bronx Community College and the world beyond BCC's gates.
+Academic departments that engage with local advisory boards (for A.A.S. programs), senior colleges with articulation agreements, and local business and industry members

+- Regular (monthly) meetings between BCC staff and the Bronx Opportunity Network (BON), which is a collaborative of Bronx community-based organizations (CBO's) that support local youth in their transition to and through college - A Workforce Development and Continuing Education Department that works in close collaboration with local business and industry members - Advancement, Communications and External Relations Division, which is the bridge between BCC and the world beyond BCC's gates.
 The Division links on-campus academic programs to business and industry, alumni, foundations, corporations, government agencies, the media, local schools, and community-based organizations.
-The Division is also responsible for increasing visibility for the College through social media, the press, and the development of effective marketing campaigns.

-c. are approved and supported by the governing body;
+The Division is also responsible for increasing visibility for the College through social media, the press, and marketing campaigns - c. are approved and supported by the governing body;

-The BCC Strategic Plan Building a Community of Excellence 2015-20 (including mission, vision, values and goals) was widely discussed across campus and was unanimously approved by the BCC College Senate on December 14, 2014.
+The BCC Strategic Plan, Building a Community of Excellence: 2015-20 (including mission, vision, values and goals), was widely discussed across campus and was unanimously approved by the BCC College Senate on December 14, 2014.

-d. guide faculty, administration, staff, and governing structures in making decisions related to planning, resource allocation, program and curriculum development, and the definition of institutional and educational outcomes;

-Requirement 7 (Mission), Requirement 10 (Institutional Planning).
+d. guide faculty, administration, staff, and governing structures in making decisions related to planning, resource allocation, program and curriculum development, and the definition of institutional and educational outcomes; Requirement 7 (Mission), Requirement 10 (Institutional Planning).